jwjeremy/ESSC2030_lec11/lec11_stereo/README.md

 ## Tutorial on Stereonegraphic Projection and Stereonet on Python

 This tutorial will introduce using Python to analysis and illustrate 3D geological structures using Stereonet.
-First of all, there are two methods to conduct the tutorial.
+First of all, there are three suggested methods to conduct the tutorial.

 1. Pre-build Docker - Binder [Suggested]